 While a “logical” response may make sense to you, it could make your child feel like you’re being unresponsive to his/her needs.

 When our daughter didn’t want to go to bed because her older brother stayed up later than she did, we found that spending “special time” (reading a book, talking or playing a game) right before bedtime with her greatly reduced bedtime hassles.

 Negotiating from the heart means accepting your child’s feelings even when you don’t endorse them.

-It means voicing your child’s emotions: “I know you’re angry that your sister broke your Lego tower but we do no hit in this house” “I understand you’re upset about not getting the new toy but…”
+It means voicing your child’s emotions: “I know you’re angry that your sister broke your Lego tower but we do not hit in this house” “I know you’re upset about not getting the new toy but…”

 10) Remember you’re in charge.
 Your child will increasingly challenge your authority as he/she grows older.
 How you react will set the stage for your relationship – tense and conflict-ridden, or warm and open.

 It is important to let your child know that you’re still in charge of his/her safety: “I am still responsible for your safety and I don’t like to worry so I need to know where you are at all times” but are willing to negotiate within your limits.